 If you’re going to be breastfeeding during the summer, you need to be prepared.
 Check out this awesome resource for nursing clothing to wear when it’s hot.
-No more ugly nursing clothes.
+No more ugly clothes!
 Here are exactly the type of tops, dresses, and essentials you need to have a fun and pretty summer while breastfeeding!